sd2k9/hdl_uart_echo/README.md

     |77 /256 ( 30%) |129 /896  ( 14%) |100 /640  ( 16%) |58 /256 ( 23%) |20 /118 ( 17%)|

-Pull requests are pending/will be prepared soon.
+Pull requests will be prepared soon
+Note: Due to rebasing the given hashes are most likely invalid now.
+      See history of the forked subproject: https://github.com/sd2k9/hdl_uart

 UART/RS232 Protocol